Pool Construction Permits in

 Code Compliance & Inspections

-Under California seismic laws, your construction plans will be heavily scrutinized for structural retrofitting and shear wall integrity to comply with the California Title 24.
+Under California seismic provisions, structural plans are reviewed for retrofitting and shear-wall integrity to comply with the California Title 24.

 Concurrent Permits & HOAs